 I hope so, if I had that much money I'd be pampered the fuck up.
 There's be people showing up every hour to pamper me the fuck out.
 Mother fucker I'm not stupid.
 I can tell what's what.

-Georges St. Pierre: Uneducated fool.
+Georges St. Pierre: Let me tell you something, uneducated fool.
 Listen to me.
 You sound pretty smart right now.
 I'm not always been like this.
 I've not always been rich.
 I started form the bottom.
 I worked really hard to be where I am right now.
 I know you don't believe this because you didn't succeed yet and maybe you didn't succeed I your life because I don't think you're smart enough to understand to reach this point.
-When you talk about people doing things for me, you need people to work for you to get the money rolling.
+When you talk about people doing things for me, t's called passive income.
+You need people to work for you to get the money rolling.